tidysky/nzhe0074_9103_Quiz8/README.md

 # nzhe0074_9103_Week8

-After careful consideration, I decided to choose The Scream as my final project, because it is an amazing masterpiece and the techniques required to dynamize the picture seem quite challenging.
+After careful consideration, I decided to choose The Scream as my final project, because it is an amazing masterpiece and techniques required to dynamize the picture seem quite challenging.

 ## Inspriation ##